 Disability Bowls England follows the Safeguarding guidelines as set out and agreed by the sport of bowls governing bodies and which can be viewed by clicking the link: www.safeguardingbowls.org

 Please note this guidance is an appendix to the Code of Conduct and outlines Disability Bowls England’s Anti-Doping & Smoking Policy of which all players are required to comply.

 The Anti-Doping rules of Disability Bowls England are the UK Anti-Doping Rules Published by UK Anti-Doping (or its successor), as amended from time to time.
-Such rules shall take effect from 1st July 2010.
-The UK Anti-Doping Rules can be viewed at: www.ukad.org.uk.
+The UK Current anti-doping guidance can be found at: www.ukad.org.uk/anti-doping-rules.

 Players can be tested at any time at any event and the onus is on them to check any medication.
 Failure to do so and the provision of a “positive” anti-doping test will result in severe disciplinary action.

-Many medications available for common medications, such as asthma or hayfever, may contain prohibited substances.
-Players need to be aware that these are readily available in products prescribed by your Doctor or bought over the counter in a pharmacy.
+Many medications available for common medical conditions, such as asthma or hayfever, may contain prohibited substances.
+Players need to be aware that these are readily available in products prescribed by your doctor or bought over the counter in a pharmacy.

-For more information on the current anti-doping guidelines, go to: www.ukad.org.uk
+To view the current anti-doping guidelines, go to the UKAD website at: www.ukad.org.uk